 GASB has issued Statement 99, Omnibus 2022, the objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
-The District is currently studying the Statement and plans to adopt it when required, which will be for the June 30, 2023 and/or 2024 financial statements, as applicable.
+The District is currently studying paragraphs 4-10 of the Statement and plans to adopt it when required, which will be for the June 30, 2024 financial statements.